-Labs and assignments: These are due on the day announced in class, lab or as posted on Moodle.
-If you submit your assignment or lab late you may be docked 20% per day late.
+Labs and assignments: These are due on the day announced in class, lab or as posted on MyClass.
 A late assignment or lab will not be accepted once the assignment or lab has been returned to other students.

 Tests and Exams: Use of any electronic communication devices during Tests and Exams is not permitted.